-Unfortunately, invasive species including rusty crayfish, zebra mussels and eurasian water-milfoil (EWM) have hitchhiked their way into the lake on unknowing boats and trailers.
+Unfortunately, invasive species including Eurasian Water-Milfoil (EWM), Zebra Mussels, Rusty Crayfish, and most recently in 2021 Banded Mystery Snails, have all hitchhiked their way into the lake on unknowing boats and trailers.

 Please review these tips to do your part to prevent the spread of ALL invasive species in Wisconsin's waterways.